Deep Dive

 Self-voice alarms grab attention and feel personally relevant; people stick to goals more when reminders use their own voice.

-Mantrify leans on audio: short action sentences, system TTS / cloned voice / your own recording, looped at the moments that matter.
+Mantrify leans on audio: short action sentences in your cloned voice, looped at the moments that matter.
 They become auditory triggers tied to behaviors.

 5. Pillar 4 - Tiny actions and habit loops